sdtemple/isweep/README.md

 ```
 nohup snakemake -s Snakefile-*.smk -c1 --cluster "sbatch [options]" [options] --jobs XX --configfile *.yaml &
 ```
 You modify the relevant YAML files, which define the method parameters.
+You should run the pipelines in the `mamba activate isweep` environment.

 Step 1 may be standalone, depending on the analysis.
 (You may not care to model putative sweeps (Steps 2-6).)